dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   * Quarterly performance reports and research updates

   * Quarterly investment, super and tax updates

+  * Transaction and administration fees (as detailed above) may apply.

   Personal advice can be provided upon request and will be charged per transaction and calculated on an hourly basis.